aianta/Informly/README.md

 ![3 zone highlight](/img/3-zone-highlight.png)

 In the above example, 3 zones (rectangles) have to be drawn to cover the 'single' highlight.
-Zones are the actual visual element that you see ontop of the text.
+Zones are the actual visual element that you see on top of the text.
 They are just `divs` with a high `z-index`, a `0.5` opacity, and the highlight color.

 The ghostbox and the zones are positioned absolutely onto the screen, with the former pinned against the boundingClientRectangle of the comment box, and the latter pinned against the corresponding span's `clientRects`.

-As the user scrolls, we update the zones and ghostbox's position to keep eveything where it's supposed to be.
+As the user scrolls, we update the zones and ghostbox's position to keep everything where it's supposed to be.

 ### The Snippet System

 The snippet system is our attempt at partitioning text as the user types for live feedback.
 It allows us to consider only parts of a comment we haven't yet processed.
 As a snippet is typed, we check that it is long enough, and relevant for misinformation checking.
-If so we process it and create spans/highlights/zones as necessary.
+If so, we process it and create spans/highlights/zones as necessary.

-Below is a GIF of the snippet system in action, no actualy relevance checking or misinfo checking is happening here.
+Below is a GIF of the snippet system in action; no actual relevance checking or misinformation checking is happening here.
 Informly is also set to process input after 1 second from the last update.
 The best user experience is achieved when the delay before scan is a good bit longer than that (try 2-5 seconds in the options), however it's easier to see the snippet system in action with a lower delay.

 ![Snippet system gif](/img/informly.gif)

 ### Final Comments on UI work

-Though it's painful, there is a lot of complexity involved in delivering a truly seamless user experience for Informly while never touching the overlying (Reddit) application, nor inadvertedly bothering the user.
+Though it's painful, there is a lot of complexity involved in delivering a truly seamless user experience for Informly while never touching the overlying (Reddit) application, nor inadvertently bothering the user.

-The ghostboxes and the snippet system were, in retrospect, quite amibitious systems to try and implement.
+The ghostboxes and the snippet system were, in retrospect, quite ambitious systems to try and implement.
 Sadly, there are many cases where they will choke, sometimes because Reddit's react events have modified elements in unexpected ways, other times just on account of plain old bugs.
 Nevertheless it was rewarding to piece them together and we hope they're stable enough to work at least a few times on your machine as well.

 ## Relevance, DBpedia Spotlight and Surface Forms
 As mentioned previously, we'd like to avoid bothering the user unnecessarily, and as you can see from the previous section, when one highlights a lot, one virtually highlights nothing.

 To better achieve these goals we make use of the free and publically available [DBPedia Spotlight](https://www.dbpedia-spotlight.org/api) api.
 It provides us with a wikipedia backed entity recognition service.
 We make the assumption that, for there to be misinformation in a snippet, we should get at least one entity match.
 The portion of the text that matched a DBpedia entity, is called a 'surface form'.

-In terms of relevance this is a pretty simplistic test.
-A more advanced approach might attempt to leverage something like Stanford CoreNLP and try to piece together a dependecy graph of the snippet.
-Making sure that there is at least some relation between a verb and a subject/object surface form.
+In terms of relevance, this is a pretty simplistic test.
+A more advanced approach might attempt to leverage something like Stanford CoreNLP and try to piece together a dependency graph of the snippet, making sure that there is at least some relation between a verb and a subject/object surface form.

-Nevertheless, by performing surface form analysis on chatGPT and focusing out highlights on terms that appear as surface forms for both the user's snippet *and* chatGPT's response we were able to highlight a lot less, in a way that still made sense.
+Nevertheless, by performing surface form analysis on chatGPT and focusing out highlights on terms that appear as surface forms for both the user's snippet *and* chatGPT's response, we were able to highlight a lot less, in a way that still made sense.

 ## ChatGPT Prompt Engineering
 We took a much more relaxed approach towards this portion of the solution.
 Especially once we were driven mildly insane by ghostboxes and snippets.

-While we acknowledge that preventing prompt injection, and adding all the disclaimers around the effectiveness/relevance/bias/appropriateness of chatGPT responses is critical to any real world application of the technology.
-We felt anyone evaluating our work or attempting to build off it, was likely familiar enough with the technology to know what to expect.
+While we acknowledge that preventing prompt injection, and adding all the disclaimers around the effectiveness/relevance/bias/appropriateness of chatGPT responses is critical to any real world application of the technology, we felt anyone evaluating our work or attempting to build off it, was likely familiar enough with the technology to know what to expect.

 For reference the format of our chatGPT requests is shown below.